Workday AI Compliance: What HR Teams Need to Know in 2026

 Can I turn off Workday's AI features?

-Yes, but you'll lose significant functionality.
+Yes, but you'll lose significant functionality like automated matching and insights.
 A better approach: use AI compliantly by implementing proper disclosures, audits, and human oversight.
+Workday allows granular controls—discuss with your implementation partner.

 Are we liable for Workday's algorithm if it's biased?